Download This Sample

 - Two years later, on August 9, 1965, Singapore separated from Malaysia due to ideological differences.

-- A commotion was bred and dispute was born between the state government of Singapore and the federal government, especially when special privileges were granted to Malays.
+- A commotion was bred and the dispute was born between the state government of Singapore and the federal government, especially when special privileges were granted to Malays.

 - Lee Kuan Yew, the Prime Minister at that time, along with other political leaders advocated the equal treatment of all races in Malaysia.